Facing an Airbnb damage claim? Here’s our story:

 I wondered, is this message even real?
 I logged into my account.
 It was real.
 The host also pointed out that they had cameras and had taken photographs of my car.
 She said the villagers would be looking out for us, now.
 “Don’t come back here or we will call the police!”

-What did our Airbnb Host Accuse us of?
+Why did our Airbnb Host Accuse us of Damage?

-Once I got over my initial shock, I looked at the claim in more detail.
+Once I got over my initial shock, I looked at the Airbnb damage claim in more detail.

 The host had only uploaded one photo, a dimly lit image of a curtain folded up.
 The host claimed that we had damaged the curtain, and several other items around the house.
 The curtain would need replacing at a cost of £150.
 The host was also requesting £100 for additional cleaning of the property, and a further £50 for items of “tableware” that had been stolen from the house.